PurdueCS190-FALL2014/lab5/README.md

 ## Grading ##

-Explain to a TA what debugging method you used
+Explain to a TA what debugging method you used.

 Explain each bug to a TA and say how you fixed it.